CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Security/site-to-site-vpn.md

 * Firewall ports IP Protocol ID 50 (ESP), UDP Port 500 (IKE), and UDP Port 4500 are configured on both ends

 ### Steps
-Login to your Lumen Private Cloud on VMware Cloud Foundation environment.
+Log in to your Lumen Private Cloud on VMware Cloud Foundation environment.

   ![Login to Lumen Private Cloud on VMware Cloud Foundation](../../images/dccf/login-html5.png)